 Dexamethasone is a moderate inducer of CYP 3A4.
-Co-administration with other drugs that are metabolised by CYP 3A4 (e.g. erythromycin and anti-HIV drugs such as indinavir, ritonavir, lopinavir, saquinavir) may increase their clearance, resulting in decreased plasma concentrations.
+Co-administration of dexamethasone with other drugs that are metabolized by CYP 3A4 (e.g. indinavir, erythromycin) may increase their clearance, resulting in decreased plasma concentrations.

 Co-treatment with CYP3A inhibitors, including cobicistat-containing products, is expected to increase the risk of systemic side-effects.
 The combination should be avoided unless the benefit outweighs the increased risk of systemic corticosteroid side-effects, in which case patients should be monitored for systemic corticosteroid side-effects.

 The desired effects of hypoglycaemic agents (including insulin), antihypertensives and diuretics are antagonised by glucocorticoids.

 The effects of anticholinesterases are antagonised by glucocorticoids in myasthenia gravis.